mizztgc/infinitas-for-linux/README.md

-# infinitas-for-linux
+# Infinitas for Linux:
-Infinitas for Linux: An unofficial method of playing beatmania IIDX INFINITAS on Linux, written in Bash and developed by Mizzt
+An unofficial method of playing beatmania IIDX INFINITAS on Linux, written in Bash and developed by Mizzt

--- DISCLAIMER: --
+## DISCLAIMER:

 This script is in no way affiliated with, endorsed, nor supported by KONAMI.
 In order to access the full game outside of trial mode, you must be subscribed to the beatmania IIDX INFINITAS Basic Course.
 This script will NOT allow you to gain access to things you aren't paying for, nor will the script developer assist you with such actions.